🎼 Functionally programming The King of Pop

 Of course, it is completely inappropriate to choose this song, as:

-- It’s almost five minutes long
+- It’s over six minutes long (on the album)

 - Has an epic, non-conventional song structure

 - It’s heavily produced – layered synths, R&B-like sections, rock guitars, live drums, strings sections, sound effects, gospel choirs, a harp (!), brass sections.